 Research the Competition

 If you haven’t used software like BuzzSumo to check out what your competitors are up to, you’re at a huge disadvantage.
-These services aggregate the social performance of specific sites and content to provide you with an at-a-glance view of what topics are resonating with readers and, most importantly, making the rounds on social media.
+These services aggregate the social performance of specific sites and content to provide you with an at-a-glance view of what topics resonate with readers and, most importantly, make the rounds on social media.
 Find out what people are reading (and talking about), and emulate that kind of content to bring traffic to your website.

 Research the Topics and Keywords

 Tip 1 Know your keywords.